-Potbelly is a fast-growing neighborhood sandwich concept offering toasty warm sandwiches, signature salads and other fresh menu items served by engaging people in an environment that reflects the Potbelly brand.
+Potbelly is a growing neighborhood sandwich concept offering toasty warm sandwiches, signature salads and other fresh menu items served by engaging people in an environment that reflects the Potbelly brand.
 Our combination of product, people and place is how we deliver on our passion to be "The Best Place for Lunch."
 Our sandwiches, salads and hand-dipped milkshakes are all made fresh to order and our cookies are baked fresh each day.
 Our employees are trained to engage with our customers in a genuine way to provide a personalized experience.
 Our shops feature vintage design elements and locally-themed décor inspired by the neighborhood that we believe create a lively atmosphere.
 Through this combination, we believe we are creating a devoted base of Potbelly fans that return again and again and that we are expanding one sandwich shop at a time.

-We believe that a key to our past and future success is our culture.
+Potbelly believes that a key to our past and future success is our culture.
 It is embodied in The Potbelly Advantage, which is an expression of our Vision, Mission, Passion and Values, and the foundation of everything we do.
 Our Vision is for our customers to feel that we are their "Neighborhood Sandwich Shop" and to tell others about their great experience.
 Our Mission is to make people really happy, to make more money and to improve every day.
 Our Passion is to be "The Best Place for Lunch."
 Our Values embody both how we lead and how we behave and form the cornerstone of our culture.
 We use simple language that resonates from the frontline associate to the most senior levels of the organization, creating shared expectations and accountabilities in how we approach our day-to-day activities.
 We strive to be a fun, friendly and hardworking group of people who enjoy taking care of our customers, while at the same time taking care of each other.

-We believe executing on The Potbelly Advantage at a high level creates a distinct competitive advantage and drives our operating and financial results, as illustrated by the following:
+The Company believes executing on The Potbelly Advantage at a high level creates a distinct competitive advantage and drives our operating and financial results.

-- As of December 27, 2015, we had a domestic base of 396 shops in 28 states and the District of Columbia.
-Of these, the company operates 372 shops and franchisees operate 24 shops.
-In addition, there are 12 international franchised shops, including 11 shops in the Middle East and 1 shop in the United Kingdom.
-Total shop growth was 12.4% over the prior year; - We achieved positive annual comparable store sales growth for the past five years, with levels of 1.7%, 3.4%, 1.5%, 0.1% and 4.4% in 2011, 2012, 2013, 2014 and 2015, respectively (comparable store sales reflect the change in year-over-year sales of shops open for 15 or more months); - · From 2014 to 2015, we increased our total revenue 14.0% to \$372.8 million, our adjusted EBITDA 13.0% to \$41.6 million and our net income attributable to Potbelly 29.1% to \$5.6 million; and - From 2011 to 2015, we generated shop-level profit margin of 21.6%, 20.7%, 20.2%, 19.2% and 19.4% in 2011, 2012, 2013, 2014 and 2015, respectively (shop-level profit margin measures net shop sales less shop operating expenses as a percentage of net shop sales).
+As of December 31, 2017, we had a domestic base of 476 shops in 31 states and the District of Columbia.
+Of these, the company operates 437 shops and franchisees operate 39 shops.
+In addition, there are 16 international franchised shops, including 11 shops in the Middle East, one shop in the United Kingdom, three shops in Canada and one shop in India.
+Total shop growth was 8.2% over the prior year.
+Potbelly generated shop-level profit margin of 18.2%, 19.7%, 19.4%, 19.2% and 20.2% in 2017, 2016, 2015, 2014 and 2013, respectively (shop-level profit margin measures net shop sales less shop operating expenses as a percentage of net shop sales).

-Shop-level profit margin is not required by, or presented in accordance with, U.S. generally accepted accounting principles ("GAAP").
-See "Selected Financial Data" in Item 6 for a discussion of adjusted EBITDA, adjusted EBITDA margin and shop-level profit margin and a reconciliation of the differences between adjusted EBITDA and net income (loss) and shop-level profit and income (loss) from operations, as well as a calculation of shop-level profit margin.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations" in Item 7 for a definition of comparable store sales.
+Shop-level profit margin is not required by, nor presented in accordance with U.S. generally accepted accounting principles ("GAAP").
+See "Selected Financial Data" in Item 6 for a discussion of shop-level profit margin and a reconciliation of the differences between shop-level profit and income (loss) from operations, as well as a calculation of shop-level profit margin.